-Products or services resembling certain things/ activities.
+Unacceptable products or services.
 The Radio Advertising Code states that advertisements for products or services that come within the recognised character of, or specially concerned with, the following are unacceptable:

-- Fortune-tellers and the like. - Undertakers or others associated with death or burial. - Unlicensed employment services, registries or bureaux.

-- Night clubs, dance halls, massage parlours, sauna houses, bath houses or similar establishments where activities involving sexual behaviour of whatever nature are presented. - Escort services in general and dating services targeting young people under the age of 18. - Pay per call information services offering adult material of a sexual nature. - Entities seeking to advertise for the purpose of giving betting tips. - Betting (subject to authorisation under the Betting Duty Ordinance (Cap.
+- Fortune-tellers and the like. - Unlicensed employment services, registries or bureaus. - Night clubs, dance halls, massage parlours, sauna houses, bath houses or similar establishments in which hosts or hostesses are employed for the primary purpose of attracting or entertaining customers or in which floor shows or other live performances or activities involving sexual behaviour of whatever nature are presented. - Escort services in general and dating services targeting young people under the age of 18. - Pay per call information services offering adult material of a sexual nature. - Entities seeking to advertise for the purpose of giving betting tips. - Betting (subject to authorisation under the Betting Duty Ordinance (Cap.
 108)).